 Never leave pets alone in closed vehicles — on any day, for any length of time — not even if the windows are down.

-Place cooling mats around the house for your dog to lie on – read our cooling mat review if you're not sure what to buy.
+Place cooling mats around the house for your dog to lie on.

 Provide a paddling pool for them to stand in.
-Note that dogs should be supervised when around water/paddling pools at all times.
+Note that dogs should be supervised at all times when around water or paddling pools.

 Keep your pet’s weight in a healthy range.

-If your pet needs to go to a vet, they'll receive a physical exam and their heart rate and core body temperature will be checked.
+If your pet needs to go to the vet, they'll receive a physical exam, and their heart rate and core body temperature will be checked.
 If their condition is severe, they will be admitted for urgent care.

 Monitoring and treating a pet with heatstroke quickly is critical.
 Even pets that appear to improve can deteriorate rapidly 24 to 48 hours after the event.

-Dogs die in hot cars, so if you see a dog locked in a hot car it might be best to dial 999 if it looks in distress.
-Ask how long it will take them to attend.
-They may suggest you also call the RSPCA.
+Dogs die in hot cars, so if you see a dog locked in a hot car, it might be best to dial 911 if it looks to be in distress.